afzhussain1/group-assignment-python-code/README.md

     ascii_even_numbers (dict): A dictionary where keys are even digits and values are their ASCII codes. ascii_uppercase_letters (dict): A dictionary where keys are uppercase letters and values are their ASCII codes

+Question 3

+Encryption and Decryption in Python

+This project contains Python functions for encrypting and decrypting text using a simple Caesar cipher.
+The key for encryption and decryption must be an integer.

+## Getting Started

+- **Getting Started**: Instructions on prerequisites and installation.
+- **Usage**: How to use the `encrypt` and `decrypt` functions with an example.
+- **Errors and Exceptions**: Information about error handling.
+- **License**: Placeholder for the license information.

 ## Prerequisites

 Before running the script, ensure you have the following installed: